-If the school does not receive sufficient voluntary contributions, the school will fund raise to cover the shortfall in costs.
-If sufficient funds cannot be raised, then some or all of the activities may need to be cancelled.
-Any surplus at the end of the year will be carried over for the child to the following year or used for an end of year treat in year 6.
-A breakdown of how the money has been spent can be provided for each class at the end of the school year.
+Parents/carers will be asked to make a voluntary contribution at the start of the school year.
+The school will plan activities to the value of the contribution asked for each child.
+If the school does not receive sufficient voluntary contributions, the school will fund raise to cover the additional costs.
+If funds cannot be raised, the activities may be cancelled.
+Any surplus at the end of the year will be carried over to the following year or used for an end of year treat in year 6.
+A breakdown of how the money has been spent will be provided to each class at the end of the school year.

 The principles of best value will be applied when planning activities that incur costs to the school and/or a charge to parents.
-No visit is profit making and we will always seek to plan visits at a cost level that can be afforded by most families and carers.
+No visit is profit making